 - Private key – The Imported Private Key was created by the agent on the user’s behalf to generate the certificate signing request, as part of requesting the Device Trust certificate.
 It’s packaged along with the certificates so it can be used to sign requests to the agent server.

-In addition to requesting and installing the Device Trust certificate, the agent or the user-agent must also create certificate selection filters so that the user’s browser can locate the correct certificate when challenged.
+In addition to requesting and installing the Device Trust certificate, the Agent or the user-agent must also create certificate selection filters so that the user’s browser can locate the correct certificate when challenged.

 Finding the Storage Location of Global Device Certificates